franciscop/umbrella/Contributing.md

 Thanks for contributing!
 Developing Umbrella is quite easy:

-1. Clone the repository `git clone git+https://github.com/umbrellajs/umbrella.git && cd ./umbrellajs`
+1. Clone the repository
+`git clone git://github.com/umbrellajs/umbrella.git/ umbrellajs && cd ./umbrellajs`
-1. Install the dependencies `npm install`
+1. Install the dependencies
+`npm install`
 1. Install grunt if you didn't have it
+`npm install -g grunt-cli`
 1. Run `grunt watch`
 1. Modify any file within `/src` (code, tests or documentation)